 Retirement plans allow employees and the self-employed to set aside money for retirement where earnings can accumulate tax-free.
 The contributions to a retirement plan must come from earned income, which is compensation for active work — the source of contributions cannot be from investments.
 Contributions can be made either with pretax dollars to tax-deferred accounts or with after-tax dollars to nontaxable accounts, such as a Roth IRA or a Roth 401(k).
-To achieve these tax savings, the retirement plans must satisfy tax rules, in which case, they are referred to as qualified retirement plans.
+To achieve these tax savings, the retirement plans must satisfy tax rules, which is why they are called qualified retirement plans.
 Qualified retirement plans cannot discriminate in favor of owners or highly compensated employees and the amount that can be contributed annually is restricted, depending on the type of plan.
-The withdrawal of money from a retirement account is referred to as a distribution.
+The withdrawal of money from a retirement account is a distribution.

 Qualified tax-deferred plans have several tax advantages: